Jython1415/alfred-archive-page/README.md

 ## Roadmap

 - [x] Add status updates for when the content is copied to the clipboard
-- [x] Add configurable logging to the workflow
 - [x] Add meaningful updates for possible error codes (not yet released)
 - [ ] Change the default behavior to make it optional to pass in a URL (see Wayback When for how this would work)